Santa Susana High School: Video production

 The goal of CTE Video Production is to prepare students for entry-level positions in the film industry.
 Students learn how to edit films using Final Cut Pro on Macs in a video development room.
 Students develop story writing, videography, sound and editing techniques.

 Awards and achievements

-Santa Susana High School has been named as a silver medal winner in U.S. News & World Report's "Top 500 Schools in America" for the last three years.
-In 2007 and 2011 it received the Golden Bell Award from the California School Board Association for Invigorating High School Programs for the manner in which courses of study, certification, and senior project work together.
+In 2007 and 2011 Santa Susana High School received the Golden Bell Award from the California School Board Association for Invigorating High School Programs for the manner in which courses of study, certification, and senior project work together.
 On May 23, 2015, SSHS received the California Gold Ribbon School Award for this process which integrates Common Core and Career Education - preparing students for college and career.
-With an API (Academic Performance Index) score of 871, it remains as one of the highest ranking schools in the area.
+With an API (Academic Performance Index) score of 871, and Santa Susana High School Academy Structure it remains as one of the higher ranking schools in the area.
 Santa Susana High School is also serving as a CTE-AME Demonstration Site for the State of California from 2014–2016.